Embedding Sign Letters in Concrete

 These bronze letters were originally polished and had stud mounts welded to the back of the letters which were embedded into the concrete.
 Even so it didn't stop the letters from being removed or broken.
 Embedding stud mounted letters into the concrete does definitely help to maintain stability.
 Without the studs penetrating the concrete, the letters would soon come loose and disappear.

 A better way, although far more costly, would be to embed the letters using a stabilizer plate (above).
 For outdoor applications, stainless steel would be the material of choice.
 For indoors, an aluminum plate could be used.
 Recessing metal letters, ever so slightly below floor level may help to alleviate wear from foot traffic.

 This kind of installation is best left to professionals.
 However, if you choose to do it yourself, at very least you will need letters with stud type mounts attached to the back.
 Polished letters would be best since you can always with regular maintenance and a lot of elbow grease, maintain the shine by hand polishing.
 A clear coat preservative does help initially, but it will soon require re-coating.

-Another trick would be to recess the letters about 1/16" to 1/8" and then after final installation, pour a clear hard industrial resin over the letters to form a wear barrier.
-This is the same sort of resin many older folks might be familiar with in nightclubs and bars back in the 60's and 70's, where resin was poured on bar tops with photos, bear mats and other items encased in the resin.
+Another trick for inside use would be to recess the letters about 1/16" to 1/8" and then after final installation, pour a clear hard industrial resin over the letters to form a wear barrier.
+This is the same sort of resin many older folks might be familiar with in nightclubs and bars back in the 60's and 70's, where resin was poured on bar tops with photos, beer mats and other items encased in the resin.